Andy Cohen Says He ‘Absolutely’ Supports Bravo’s Decision To Fire ‘Vanderpump Rules’ Stars Amid Racism Scandal

 On social media, Cohen has been under fire for “allowing” racist and homophobic cast members to appear on Bravo reality shows, even though he has nothing to do with casting decisions.

 Cohen is the head honcho on Watch What Happens Live, though.
-This week he hosted a two-part special episode of the late-night chatfest featuring Real Housewives of Atlanta alum Porsha Williams and activist W. Kamau Bell as they discussed the Black Lives Matter movement and the systematic changes that are needed in the aftermath of the tragic death of George Floyd, per Bravo.com.
+This week, he hosted a two-part special episode of the late-night chatfest featuring Real Housewives of Atlanta alum Porsha Williams and activist W. Kamau Bell as they discussed the Black Lives Matter movement and the systematic changes that are needed in the aftermath of the tragic death of George Floyd, per Bravo.